-Question 7 Structure Description Requirements Relevant legislation Companies A company is a separate legal entity, which means it has the same rights as a natural person and can incur debt, sue, and can be sued.
+Question 7 Structure Description Requirements Relevant legislation

+Companies A company is a separate legal entity, meaning it has the same rights as a natural person and can incur debt, sue, and be sued.
 A private Australian company is not listed on the stock exchange.
-A public company is listed on Australian Securities Exchange (ASX).
-Student may select ay two from the following: Requires you to understand and comply with all obligations under the Corporations Act 2001.
-Requires an annual company tax return to be lodged with the ATO.
-Need to be registered with Australian Securities and Investments Commission (ASIC).
-Required to keep financial records for at least seven years Must apply for an ABN and use it for all business dealings Is a legal entity in its own right Requires an Annual Statement to be lodged to ASIC Corporations Act 2001 Competition and Consumer Act 2010

-Partnerships It involves several people who carry on a business together.
-Businesses may choose a partnership over a sole trader structure for example if they will be jointly running the business with another person or several people (up to 20).
+A public company is listed on the Australian Securities Exchange (ASX).
+Students may select any two from the following: Requires directors to understand and comply with all obligations under the Corporations Act 2001.
+Must lodge an annual company tax return with the ATO.
+Must be registered with the Australian Securities and Investments Commission (ASIC).
+Must keep financial records for at least seven years Must apply for an ABN and use it for all business dealings Is a legal entity in its own right Requires an Annual Statement to be lodged to ASIC Corporations Act 2001 Competition and Consumer Act 2010 Partnerships It involves several people who carry on a business together.
+Businesses may choose a partnership over a sole trader structure, for example, if they jointly run the business with another person or several people (up to 20).
 There are two types of partnerships - general and limited.
 Partnerships are governed by the relevant partnership laws depending on your State or Territory.
-Student may select ay two from the following: It requires a separate Tax File Number (TFN).
-Is a partnership between two or more individuals Must apply for an ABN and use it for all business dealings Requires a partnership tax return to be lodged annually to the ATO Partners pay income tax on their share of the partnership profit Required each partner to be responsible for their own superannuation You must be registered for GST if the annual income turnover is \$75,000 or more.
-ACT - Partnership Act 1963 NSW - Partnership Act 1892 NT - Partnership Act 1997 QLD - Partnership Act 1891 SA - Partnership Act 1891 TAS - Partnership Act 1891 VIC - Partnership Act 1958 WA - Partnership Act 1895 Trust A trust is an obligation imposed on a person (trustee) to hold property or assets for the benefit of others known as beneficiaries.
+Students may select any two from the following: It requires a separate Tax File Number (TFN).
+Is a partnership between two or more individuals Must apply for an ABN and use it for all business dealings Requires a partnership tax return to be lodged annually to the ATO Partners pay income tax on their share of the partnership profit Required each partner to be responsible for their superannuation You must be registered for GST if the annual income turnover exceeds \$75,000 (ex GST).
+ACT - Partnership Act 1963 NSW - Partnership Act 1892 NT - Partnership Act 1997 QLD - Partnership Act 1891 SA - Partnership Act 1891 TAS - Partnership Act 1891 VIC - Partnership Act 1958 WA - Partnership Act 1895

+Trust A trust is an obligation imposed on a person (trustee) to hold property or assets for the benefit of others, known as beneficiaries.
 The trustee must always act in the best interest of the beneficiaries.
-Student may select ay two from the following: Require a formal trust deed that outlines how the trust operates.
+Students may select any two from the following: Require a formal trust deed that outlines how the trust operates.
 Require the trustee to undertake formal yearly administrative tasks.
 The trustee can be a person or a company Assets of the trust are protected If you operate your business as a trust, the trustee is legally responsible for its operations.
 A trustee of a trust can be a company, providing some asset protection.
-Trusts (Hague Convention) Act 1991
+Trusts (Hague Convention) Act 1991 Sole trader A person trading as the individual legally responsible for all aspects of the business.
+This includes debts and losses that cannot be shared with others.
+A sole trader is not a separate entity.
+Students may select any two from the following: Required to apply for a Tax File Number (TFN) as an individual.
+Required to apply for an Australian Business Number (ABN).
+Must keep financial records for at least five years If your income is or is expected to exceed \$75000 (ex GST) annually, you must register the business for Goods and Services Tax (GST).
+Business Names Registration Act 2011 A New system (goods and Services Tax) Act 1999